Our Governing Body

 I understand that the role of school governor is crucial to the strategic development of Clapgate and I am excited to have a real impact on all pupils, enabling them to achieve their full potential.

-As a KS2 teacher and previous leader of RE, geography and science, I have appreciated the chance to enable pupils to make rapid progress in line with the National Curriculum.
-I am currently leading the whole school in the implementation of The Write Stuff to support our writing teaching.
+As a KS2 teacher and previous leader of RE, geography, science, writing and UKS2, I have appreciated the chance to enable pupils to make rapid progress in line with the National Curriculum.
+I am currently phase leader for LKS2 and lead oracy for the school.

 I am passionate about leading change for improvement in a diverse system and have relished the roles I have been fortunate enough to experience thus far.
 I honestly believe that every child, regardless of their socio-economic background or any other challenges they may face outside of school, should have every chance to succeed through high-quality teaching and exciting experiences that inspire them to challenge themselves so they achieve their full potential.
 It is this that motivates me and consequently means I will always be reflecting on how I can be a better teacher and leader.